lorenzoc01/remove-chrome-fullscreen-popup/README.md

 - Aloha
 - Comet
 - Thorium

-Unsupported (not working):
+Known unsupported browsers:
 - Vivaldi
 - Yandex

 The mod might work with other browsers.
-If you want to test it, you can add the executable name in the mod includes:
+If you want to test it, you can add the executable name (like "yourbrowser.exe") in the "Custom process inclusion list" in the "Advanced" tab of the mod.

-`// @include         chrome.exe`

 ## ⚠ Important